Your Complete Guide to Openfit Live Classes

 A mix of cardio and conditioning, Openfit Live kickboxing classes will help you learn basic upper-body strikes and combos as you work up a sweat.
 You’ll also practice boxing classics like the jab, cross, hook, and uppercut.

 Who it’s good for: Tough enough to challenge seasoned athletes, yet completely accessible to beginners.

-Member tip: If you’re dealing with a physical issue that’s causing limitations, talk to the trainer about your situation, says Openfit member Kayla Badon-Mouton.
+Teammate tip: If you’re dealing with a physical issue that’s causing limitations, talk to the trainer about your situation, says Openfit Teammate Kayla Badon-Mouton.
 She has back issues, but the kickboxing trainers always give her modifications for high-intensity moves that keep her safe.

 Who it’s good for: Anyone hoping to enhance recovery and work out “knots” in their muscles.
 (So basically everybody.)

-Member tip: Be sure to listen to the trainer about where you should be feeling the sensations of tightness and release during the foam rolling, suggests Openfit member Katie Walaska.
+Teammate tip: Be sure to listen to the trainer about where you should be feeling the sensations of tightness and release during the foam rolling, suggests Openfit Teammate Katie Walaska.
 She says that helps her focus her energy on those spots.

 If you haven’t been to the gym in a long time — or ever — and want to start your fitness journey with plenty of encouragement and feedback, good news: Openfit Live has many options for beginners.
 From walking to strength training to cardio and more, you can find a class that’s right for you right now.

 Who it’s good for: Classes for beginners have plenty of modifications, and you can take short classes that help you ease into working out.

 Teammate tip: Badon-Mouton suggests that if you’ve done the modifications during class but still have specific questions, you can message the trainer directly after class.
 As a beginner, she’s used this tactic several times and has always gotten great feedback about modifications to try for upcoming classes.